ramo-23/xg-prediction-model/README.md

 ## Who this is for
 - Students and hobbyist data scientists learning how to structure end-to-end ML projects.
 - Football analysts interested in how xG models are built, evaluated, and interpreted.
-- Developers seeking a reproducible baseline to extend with richer features, alternative models, or deployment workflows.

 ## Repository structure
 - `data/processed/`